 - 2/3 cup sour cream

-- Melt the butter in a large, high-walled and heavy-bottomed pan over medium heat.
+- Melt the butter in the pan and reduce heat to medium.
 Add the onions, garlic, bay leaf, sprig of thyme, and a sprinkle of salt and pepper and cook until the onions are soft and nearly caramelized, about 20 minutes.
-Add in the mushrooms (with a little more butter, if necessary), and saute until the mushrooms are soft and slightly browned and the onions have caramelized, about 5 more minutes.
-Discard the bay leaf and thyme and remove the onions and mushrooms to a bowl.
+Add in the mushrooms, and saute until the mushrooms are soft and slightly browned and the onions have caramelized, about 5 more minutes.
+Discard the bay leaf and thyme.

-- Deglaze the pan with the red wine.
-Add in 1 1/2 cups beef broth and 1/2 tablespoon Worcestershire sauce and bring to a low simmer.
-Add back in the steak, mushrooms, and onions and let simmer, covered, until the broth reduces slightly and the steak is cooked, about 8 minutes.
+- Deglaze the pan with the red wine, being sure to scrape up all of the browned bits.
+Sprinkle with the remaining flour and stir to combine.
+Stir in the beef broth and Worcestershire sauce and bring to a low simmer.
+Mix the beef back in and let simmer until the sauce has thickened and the beef is cooked through, about 8 minutes.

-- As you wait for the broth to reduce, cook the egg noodles according to the package.
+- As you wait for the sauce to thicken, cook the egg noodles according to the package.
 Drain and set aside.

 - Remove the beef mixture from the heat and add in the 2/3 cup of sour cream, stirring well.
 Mix in the cooked egg noodles.

-- Top with 1 to 1/2 cups grated Gruyere.
-If in a ovenproof pan, put under the broiler until cheese is melted and slightly browned.
+- Top with the grated Gruyere.
+If in a ovenproof pan, bake in a 400°F oven until cheese is melted and slightly browned.
 If not, leave the pan on the burner on medium-low, cover, and heat until cheese melts.

 - Top with torn parsley and serve.